email-markup-consortium/emailmarkup.org/src/content/blog/2023/email-reader-view.md

 ---
 title: Email Reader View browser extension
-description: Display emails in a more readable format Remove clutter and complicated layouts to help focus on reading the content of emails.
-Supported in Gmail, Yahoo, AOL, Outlook when viewed in the browser.
+description: Display emails in a more readable format.
+Remove clutter and complicated layouts to help focus on reading the content of emails.
 author: mark-robbins
 pubDate: 2023-07-27
 published: true
 layout: "@layouts/BlogLayout"
 ---

 We’re excited to launch our new Email Reader View browser extension.
 You can [install it from Chrome Web Store now](https://chrome.google.com/webstore/detail/email-reader-view/eekkbigfifdabokecancejangeoallck).

 You should also be able to use that link to install it on any Chromium based browsers such as Edge, Opera, Brave, etc.